FRC4014/meet-the-technicians/README.md

-# meet-the-technicians
+# Meet the Technicians
 Wordpress plugin that makes a page with a grid of the team members.
-Includes backend.
+Retrieved from a sql database.

+Will someday include a cool backend.